 We’ve been through a lot, haven’t we?
 Ups and downs (literally), love and hate, respect and resentment.
 Come to think of it, now that I’ve finally weaned my second child and stopped breastfeeding, you’ve changed so much.
 But then so have I, and that’s OK.

-As I got a little older and wiser though, I accepted you as perky 32B wonders.
+As I got a little older and wiser, though, I accepted you as perky 32B wonders.
 My twenties saw me love you for the just-enough handful you were – a nifty little size I could fit into spaghetti-strapped, flimsy-fabricked tops and not feel like I was fighting a losing battle against gravity.
-Not having to strap you down and contain you in bras was liberating, so we’d often bob along, boob-loose and fancy free.
+Not having to strap you down and contain you in bras was liberating.
+We’d often bob along, boob-loose and fancy-free.
 I could run for the bus and not feel like you were trying to escape off my chest in different directions.

-Then, before I knew it, my son turned one and it was time for me to return to work.
-I couldn’t face juggling meetings with ‘dairy duty’; pumping you wasn’t an option.
+Then, before I knew it, my son turned one, and it was time for me to return to work.
+I couldn’t face juggling meetings with ‘dairy duty’; pumping boobs wasn’t an option.
 So weaning it was.
-I eased my son away from you and, believe me, it was harder for me than it was for him.
-I missed our special moments when it was just the three of us, and worried our mother-son bond would fade like an old photograph when he didn’t need you anymore.
+I eased my son away from you, and believe me; it was harder for me than it was for him.
+I missed our special moments when it was just the three of us and worried our mother-son bond would fade like an old photograph when he didn’t need you anymore.
 And it’s been hard on you as well.
-All the highs and lows, stretching and relaxing, fullness and emptiness has finally taken its toll on you.
+All the highs and lows, stretching and relaxing, fullness and emptiness have finally taken their toll on you.
 You’re an older, sadder version of your younger selves; a bit droopy, a bit lop-sided and even smaller than before.
 My kids have eaten you alive!

 But here’s the thing – we’re in this crazy little thing called life together.
 Yes, you’re no longer my perky twenty-something gal pals, but that’s ok.
 I’m not that girl either.
 I’m a mum.
 I’ve changed, you’ve changed, but it’s a good change.
-You’ve played such a huge role in my motherhood journey and, for that, I thank you.
+You, dear boobs, played such a huge role in my motherhood journey, and for that, I thank you.